KZL358/Polarisation-Singularities/Video/Readme.md

 Each workflow:

 1. Builds a complex field from a controlled superposition of plane waves.
-2. Computes the scalar quantity defining C-lines.
+2. Computes the scalar quantity defining polarisation singularities.
 3. Extracts nodal structures on a 3D Cartesian grid.
 4. Generates either individual frames or a full video showing their evolution.
 5. Varies the wave configuration smoothly to illustrate structural stability.